gulcu/StableMatching/README.md

 Woman 0 was previously assigned to Man 2

-Man 1 gets assigned to Woman 0 with her pref-level: 1
+Man 1 is matched with Woman 0 with her pref-level: 1

 Man 2 is now free